grahamedge/insightAudio/SQL/README.md

         DATABASE['PASSWORD'],DATABASE['HOST'],DATABASE['PORT'],DATABASE['NAME'])
 ```

-For debugging purposes, two such settings files where used during this project.
+For debugging purposes, two such settings files were used during this project.
 One pointing to a PostgreSQL database hosted locally on my laptop (settings.py) and one pointing to an Amazon Web Services RDS server (settingsAWS).